Positive train control: PTC preventable crashes

-The number of PTC preventable crashes has increased in recent years.
+PTC could have prevented some crashes.
 In 2013, a Metro-North derailment in the Bronx killed four people and injured 61.
 This crash was caused by excess speed, something PTC is capable of guarding against.
 In 2015, an Amtrak derailment in Philadelphia killed eight and injured 185.
 In this incident, the train accelerated beyond safe speed due to actions of a distracted engineer of the Amtrak train.
-According to the NTSB, this crash could have been prevented by a PTC system that would have enforced the 50 mile per hour (80 km/h) speed limit and prevented the overspeed and subsequent crash of the train.
-In 2017, another Amtrak derailment near Dupont, Washington killed three and injured 62.
-The engineer mistook the train's current location, and therefore was not following proper restrictions for the length of track the train was in, failing to notice signage that should have indicated the speed restrictions in the area.
+According to the NTSB, this crash could have been prevented by a PTC system that would have enforced the 50 mph speed limit and prevented the overspeed and subsequent crash of the train.
+In 2017, another Amtrak derailment near DuPont, Washington, killed three and injured 62.
+The engineer mistook the train's location, and therefore was not following proper restrictions, failing to notice signage that indicated the speed restrictions in the area.
 The NTSB learned safety improvements had recently been made to the track, except for the PTC section of the improvements.
 It was ultimately concluded that the engineer's error in train location lead to the crash.
 Sound Transit, the owner of the section of railway where the accident occurred, was in the process of installing PTC, but it was not operational at the time of the accident.
-In 2018, another collision occurred when Amtrak train rammed a stationary freight train in Cayce, S.C., killed two crew members and injured 116 others.
+In 2018, another collision occurred when Amtrak train rammed a stationary freight train in Cayce, South Carolina, killed two crew members and injured 116 others.
 Chairman of the NTSB, Robert Sumwalt, stated that "an operational PTC is designed to prevent this type of incident."